sirprize/dojo-form-controls-doc/readme.md

 # dijitive-doc-generator

-Static documentation generator infrastructure for the dijitive project - [http://sirprize.github.com/dijitive](http://sirprize.github.com/dijitive)
+Documentation generator for the dijitive project - [http://sirprize.github.com/dijitive](http://sirprize.github.com/dijitive)

-## Information
+## About

-This project was started off on the [static-dojo-site-generator](https://github.com/sirprize/static-dojo-site-generator) project.
+[static-dojo-site-generator](https://github.com/sirprize/static-dojo-site-generator) was the boilerplate and starting point for this documentation generator.

 ## License